What is Endangered Species Day?

-- Plant a milkweed garden to expand Monarch butterfly habitat.
+- Plant a milkweed garden to expand Monarch butterfly habitat on school grounds

 - Encourage the school newspaper to feature an article about Endangered Species Day.

-It would be great if you hold an event/other activity on Endangered Species Day (May 20) or that weekend.
-However, if your spring/semester session is over, you could also schedule an activity in mid-late April.
+It’s great if you can old an event or other activity on Endangered Species Day (May 21, 2020) or that weekend.
+However, if your spring semester is over by then, you can also schedule an activity in mid-late April.
 Additionally don’t forget to register your event on our event map at www.endangeredspeciesday.org.

-The Endangered Species Day Toolkit features a variety of resources to help you plan an event, including stickers, bookmarks, fliers, and other materials, many of which can be downloaded and printed.
-Visit www.endangeredspeciesday.org.

-You can also explore how colleges and universities across the nation have protected and restored habitat on campus for wildlife at NWF’s Habitat and Wildlife.
-If you have any questions or suggestions, you can e-mail Kristy Jones at National Wildlife Federation at [email protected]
+You can also explore how colleges and universities across the nation have protected and restored habitat on campus for wildlife at The National Wildlife Federation’s Habitat and Wildlife page.
+If you have any questions or suggestions, you can email Kristy Jones at National Wildlife Federation at [email protected]

-- Get a certification for your environmental leadership through NWF EcoLeaders, a career and leadership development program for college students at NWFEcoLeaders.org.
+You can also earn certification for your environmental leadership through NWF EcoLeaders program, a career and leadership development program for college students.